JeremySkrdlant/SolidityReflection/Days/day2.md

 This solution is pretty straightforward and simple.
 Pass in a string, check it's value, update based on if it is Chocolate Milk or not.

-The Solidity solution is just one way to achieve the result.
-The ingeniously use compare hash values from the binary version of the string.
-To explain, I will go through the phases of error after errror to finally get to this solution and what I learned along the way.
+The Solidity solution above is just one way to achieve the result.
+It compares hash values from the binary version of the string.
+To explain, I will go through the phases I took to go through errors, debug, and try again.

 ### Phase 1
 I typed in this code thinking there might be some spelling errors or a semicolon missing but it should work.